Avoid These Mistakes When Planning A Budget Wedding

 Tbh, if you have the money available to you, then it makes sense to hire professionals for your wedding.
 A quality wedding photographer will give you memories you can look back on for years to come, and a professional catering team will make sure your guests are well fed after your wedding ceremony.
 Provided you do your research in advance, you should be able to find the best people for the work required on your big day.
 Using pros will make you and your guests more happy, comfortable, and relaxed, knowing things are all taken care of by trained pros.

 On the other hand, if you are working with a super tight budget, you might want to ask some of your friends or family members to help you.
 We say ‘might’ because they do need to be up to the challenge before them.
 If you ask your mother-in-law to do the catering and later discover she doesn’t have the skills or the stress-capacity to cook for your legion of wedding guests, it could end in disaster.
-Or if you ask your best friend’s uncle to take photos, and later discover he left the lens cap on during your ceremony, then you are going to end up with wedding regret and wishing you’d just spent the money on a pro.
+Or if you ask your friend to take photos, and later discover he left the lens cap on during your ceremony, then you are going to end up with wedding regret and wishing you’d just spent the money on a pro.

 Our advice is this: make sure any “friend-ors” are up to the task beforehand, perhaps by asking for evidence of their credentials if they offer their services.
 Or follow our tips for hiring budget-friendly vendors, as this might be the safer option if you have any doubts about the skills of your nearest and dearest.